Solana trading bots guide (2026 edition)

 1. Build the transaction with accurate slippage, correct DEX route (Raydium, Orca, Phoenix, etc.), and wallet signing.

-2. Simulate it via RPC to catch any failure (e.g. not enough liquidity, expired route).
+2. Simulate it via simulateTransaction to catch any failure (not enough liquidity, expired route, account mismatch).
+A failed simulation is free; a failed on-chain transaction still pays fees.

-You can use batching (e.g. Jupiter’s computeBudgetProgram) to pack more into a single slot.
+You can use batching via Jito's bundle API to pack atomic operations into a single slot.
 And always log the response with confirmations, slot, and error status.

 Logging and analytics